stho32/SQL-Optimization/README.md

 #### 11. GETDATE() Function

-- **Why They Are Slow:**
 - Repeatedly calling GETDATE() in a query can cause redundant calculations and slow execution.

 - **Ideas to Improve Performance:**
   - Cache the result of GETDATE() in a variable if used multiple times within a query or procedure.

 #### 12. Caches

-- **Why They Are Slow:**
 - SQL Server caching mechanisms can mask the actual performance of queries, making it difficult to measure improvements.

 - **Ideas to Improve Performance:**
   - Use `CHECKPOINT` and `DBCC DROPCLEANBUFFERS` commands to clear caches before taking performance measurements for accurate results.